Liryuuu/lyneix_adrenalinerush/README.md

 # Lyneix AdrenalineRush Script
 **Made with love and high caffeine by Lyneix_Team**

+"The original idea for this script came from my frustration with those dirt heads who think it’s hilarious to randomly ram people down with vehicles.
+Whether it’s intentional or just bad driving, the victim never stands a chance to fight back!
+So, I thought, why not give players the power of an action movie hero instead of leaving them helpless?
+And thus, the Adrenaline Rush Script was born.
+You’re welcome, humanity."

+P.S.
+I’ve got what’s supposed to be a 9-to-5 job, but thanks to forced overtime, it’s more like 10 PM to 10 AM Bangkok time (GMT+7).
+My free time is limited, but I’ll still do my best to support you when I can—just bear with me if I’m running on caffeine and sheer determinatio

 ### 🚀 What is this?
 The **Adrenaline Rush Script** is an immersive and fun gameplay addition for your FiveM server.
 It introduces adrenaline boosts when players are hit by vehicles, turning collisions into action-packed moments.
 Whether you’re using **ESX**, **QB-Core**, or running standalone, this script has you covered.